nicholaspatrickhill/PepperApp/README.md

 The services handle logic and validation while the repository addresses data storage and retrieval.
 The DTO decouples the data model from the other layers of the project, making it easier to test.

-The use of these patterns also allows for two, independent applications:
+The use of these patterns also facilitates the creation of two, independent applications that can interact with the data:
-- A CRUD API with a Swagger UI for interacting with the database through a web browser.
+- A CRUD API with a Swagger UI that allows users to interact with the database through a web browser.
-- A console application for performing CRUD operations on the database based on user input to the console.
+- A console application that enables users to perform CRUD operations on the database based on input received from the console.

 ### FEATURES
 The following items from the Feature List are implemented: